-George W. Newborn was born in 1912 and grew up in Spring City, Pennsylvania.
+George W. Newborn was born on June 26, 1912 to Mr. and Mrs. James Newborn.
+He grew up in Spring City, Pennsylvania.
 George was one of two children.
 He graduated from Spring City High School and continued his education at the Pierce Business School in Philadelphia.
 Afterwards, he found employment as a clerk at the office of the Floyd-Wells Company in Royersford which made coal-fired kitchen stoves.
 George later married Dorothy Peoples just before entering the service.

 George entered the Army on November 2, 1942.
 He received training at Camp Forrest, Tennessee, and the then received five months of desert warfare training.
 He was shipped overseas to the European Theater of Operations with the Eighth Army just before Christmas, 1943.
 He was stationed in Northern Ireland with the 121st Infantry Regiment, 8th Infantry Division, the same division in which heroes John Green and William McCullough served.
 George's division landed in Normandy, France on July 4th, to help liberate France.
 The French hedgerows permeated the area.
 They divided numerous small fields, and consisted of thick hedges planted on top of earthen and stone walls 4-10' high.
 Allied troops crossing the open fields were often mowed down by crack German troops who were well concealed in the thick hedges, and who had their guns and artillery zeroed in to markers.
 Each hedgerow became a battle in itself, with very heavy casualties.
 American innovation shone through as later in the battle, an American Sergeant came up with an idea.
 He improvised, using scrap metal to form a type of toothed plow which he welded onto the front of a tank, to plow through the hedgerows

 Infantrymen attempt to cross a hedgerow in Normandy, France, 1944

 Soldiers cross a breach in a hedgerow - Normandy, 1944